Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Overview

 \subsection{Discussions and open problems}

 This paper provides a rigorous framework for the systematic construction of a quantum codes from any classical code.
 We illustrate the theory through a series of examples and proved that new quantum codes with linear distance and constant rate can be constructed using this work.
 Our formalism encapsulates the CSS formalism, and has an intersection with stabilizer and codeword-stabilized (CWS) formalisms (see subsection \ref{sec:nonlinear-cyclic}).
-However, there are codes inside the stabilizer and CWS that our formalism does not capture.
-For example, the five-qubit code is not covered by our formalism because its logical codewords cannot be written as superpositions over disjoint computational bases.
+However, there are codes inside the stabilizer and CWS formalism that our formalism does not capture.
+For example, the five-qubit code is not covered by our formalism because the corresponding classical code has a distance of one.
 Alg.~\ref{alg:quDit} can construct logical states beyond a logical qubit.
 The relation of our work to the previous is faithfully depicted in the Venn diagram (Fig.~\ref{Fig:VennCSS}) shows.

+Our formalism can take as the input any classical linear, self-orthogonal code, and then derive the corresponding CSS code.
+This is because CSS codes, which rely on these types of classical codes, can also be completely cast within our framework.
+It will be interesting to classify all quantum codes that can be obtained within our framework if one were to start with classical linear, self-orthogonal codes.

-An open problem is whether starting from a classical linear, self-orthogonal, and binary code, do we always get a CSS code?
-Another open problem would be to find an alternative way of getting at our logical qu$d$it construction by directly using the (high-dimensional) kernel of the matrix $A$.
+Another open problem would be to find an alternative way of getting at our logical qu$d$it construction by directly using the large freedom in choosing codes in our construction (namely the high-dimensional kernel of the matrix $A$ in Eq.~\eqref{eq:Amatrix} and Fig.~\ref{fig:Ax}).
 It would also be interesting to see an extension of our formalism to encompass all stabilizer codes, and indeed, any arbitrary quantum code.
 With the exception of permutation invariant codes (subsection \ref{subsec:permInva}), most of the analysis herein takes the classical codewords and uses them to define a product basis over which the logical quantum states are defined.
 The extension of our results to include non-product basis for the logical codewords calls for further investigation.

-Motivated by the physical implementation of quantum error correcting codes, we gave a local, frustration-free, Hamiltonians whose ground space has a quantum code with linear distance as a subspace.
-The model we have is translation-invariant but that is not essential and can easily be relaxed.
-A major open problem has been to construct 'good' quantum LDPC (QLDPC) codes, where 'good' means that the quantum code must have a linear distance.
-To the best of our knowledge, there is no unique definition for QLDPC codes besides that they should be in the ground space of local Hamiltonians.
-To this end, one may call our work a 'good' {\it subspace QLDPC} code.
-However, it would have been more satisfactory if the code is {\it all} of the ground space.
-It is our hope that this work might help in eventually realizing a good QLDPC code.